AriFordsham/GHCWiki/records/name-spacing.md

 The function update syntax is a new addition to Haskell that we do not need to immediately implement.

+>
+> Does this cope with the tricky cases discussed in the SORF proposal? -- AntC

+- An update to an existing record that changes the type of a field.
+- An update to an existing record that changes the type of the record (Such as where it's parametric in the type of a field.)
+- An update to a higher-ranked field.
+- An update to a higher-ranked field with constraints.

 ### Alternative update syntax: let syntax